Philadelphia Bicycle Accident Attorney

-If you’ve been injured in a bicycle accident, don’t hesitate to contact a Pennsylvania injury lawyer to learn what you should do moving forward.
+If you’ve been injured in a bicycle accident, don’t hesitate to contact a Philadelphia bicycle accident lawyer to learn what you should do moving forward.
 Whether your case was a hit-and-run or you’re in communication with the driver, we can help begin litigation and legal proceedings.
 Our firm works on a contingency basis, meaning that we don’t collect a dime unless we recover a monetary award for you.

 Every bicyclist deserves to feel safe on the roads, whether on the sidewalk or riding in bike lanes among cars.
 Unfortunately, a large number of drivers don’t pay enough attention at crosswalks or while making turns, placing the lives of bicyclists in danger.
 As distracted driving increases in our area, so does the number of car accidents – unfortunately, many of which involve pedestrians and bicyclists.